seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/stringmethods1.md

 ### !challenge

-* type: local-snippet
+* type: code-snippet
-* language: javascript
+* language: python3.6
 * id: 9a909a65-ed43-4747-ac79-18fb4a9eacc5
 * title: getFullName